 Water-based paints dominate the market for interior paints and they are the most popular choice for DIY and professionals.
 They can be used on walls, ceilings, interior and exterior wood and metal (such as front doors and skirting boards) and still provide the durability of traditional solvent-based paints.
 When using water-based paints on furniture projects it is generally recommended to apply a primer before your topcoat to promote adhesion between the surface and the paint.
 However, unlike chalk paint projects, there is no need to wax or protect your furniture once the topcoat has been applied.

 Water-based paints have become so popular for many reasons:

-- Many of them are low odour, such as our Biora range of luxury interior paints for walls and celings.
+· Many of them are odourless, such as our Biora range of luxury interior paints for walls and celings.
 This creates a more pleasant painting experience and is far more child friendly.

 Fifty years ago, virtually all paint was solvent-based and traditionally, they out-performed water-based paints for durability and gloss levels.
 For this reason they were always popular for joinery such as skirting boards and doors.
 During application and drying, the solvents evaporate in to the atmosphere, ideally leaving a solvent-free dry paint film.
 However, when these solvents evaporate they release VOCs which are toxic to the environment and can be harmful to children.

 However, thanks to advances in paint technology, today it is possible to get water-based paints for both interior and exterior woodwork that match the performance of solvent paints.
 OurFutura Aqua paint range provides the same hardness and durability but without the strong smell and high levels of toxins.
 Futura Aqua paints boast excellent resistance to weather and UV rays, and they retain their colour and gloss over time.
 You can even achieve the high gloss ‘downing street door’ look with Futura Aqua 80.